 To correct these levels back to normal, there must first be a period of abstinence from all drugs of abuse (at least 90 days for most drugs) to allow the brain to “reboot” and the neurotransmitters to get back to normal levels.

-Yes, we provide medically supervised safe and comfortable detox for alcohol, benzodiazepines, opiates, nicotine, caffeine and other substances.
+Yes, GreeneStone provides medically supervised safe and comfortable stabilization for alcohol, benzodiazepines, opiates, nicotine, caffeine and other substances on the same premises as the treatment program.
 We have nurses on duty 24 hours per day and our physicians are able to provide medications to assist the resident not only detox, but also to help with cravings and withdrawal symptoms.

 The American Society of Addiction Medicine has defined Addiction as follows: